kakooch/hpkvfs/README.md

 ## Limitations & Known Issues

-*   **Chunking Validation Pending:** The file chunking logic has been implemented but requires runtime testing to confirm it correctly handles reads, writes, and truncates for files larger than the API limit.
 *   **Experimental Platforms:** macOS support is experimental.
 Windows is unsupported.
 *   **Atomicity:** The `rename` operation is not atomic.
 It involves copying data/metadata to the new location and then deleting the old location.
 An interruption during this process could lead to an inconsistent state.
 *   **`rmdir` Emptiness Check:** The current implementation of `rmdir` does not check if a directory is empty before attempting deletion via the API.
 This might lead to unexpected behavior or errors if the directory is not empty.